Circles.Life Mobile Phone Plans Review

 Circles.Life plans: at a glance

-Unlike other telcos, Circles.Life offers a single base unlimited talk-and-text plan with 20GB of data.
-This plan is outlined below, but keep in mind that customers can add extra data to their account at any time, and use international features for an additional monthly cost.
+Unlike most other telcos, Circles.Life offers a single base plan with unlimited talk-and-text, plus 20GB of data.
+This plan is outlined below, but keep in mind that users can add extra data to their account at any time, and use international features for an additional monthly cost.

 As of October 2020, Circles.Life has added a smaller plan alongside its original 20GB option.
 This alternative plan includes 8GB of data, plus standard unlimited national talk and text to Aussie numbers.